lleriall/MARS-Flight-System-Firmware/test/Logging/LoggingDoc.md

 # Logging Subsystem API

-This writeup describes the overall, and gives a rundown of the logging subsystem.
-The logging subsystem will be a main component moving forward.
-Various components inside the core will be accessing the API of the logger to pass off generic messages, status updates, errors, and function results.

-# logger.hpp

-This file currently contains a class submodule that will be accessed by core components

-### logger.hpp functions

-> - uint8_t EVENT_LOG_SDD(void);

-**EVENT_LOG_SDD**

-Periodically ran throughout the session by an event handler to log sensor dump data.

-> - uint8_t EVENT_LOG_SSL(void);

-**EVENT_LOG_SSL**

-Periodically ran by the event handler to log system state logs.

-> - uint8_t EVENT_LOG_SEL(std::string id, mars_exception_t _param1, std::string info)

-**EVENT_LOG_SEL**

-Not ran by the event handler and is only called during errors in submodules

-> - get_current_machine_state(Log_Machine_State_t machine_state);

-**get_current_machine_state**

-The state of the machine can be altered by various subsystems or by the user at a given command or event.
-This function returns the machine's current state.

-> - set_current_machine_state(Loglevel_t loglevel);

-**set_current_machine_state**

-Just like **get_current_machine_state**, **set_current_machine_state** provides an interface for users and subsystems to set the machine's state after a given event from the system or user.

-# logtypes.h

-This file contains the types and values used in the logger.
-It can be included directly, or with the logger.hpp.

-## Loglevel_t

-Currently, this type returns 3 different values from the enumerated type:

-**LOG_ERROR**

-**LOG_WARNING**

-**LOG_INFO**

-Each enumerated value contains a value, with **LOG_ERROR** being 1, **LOG_WARNING** being 2, and **LOG_INFO** equalling 3.
-Users can use these values to perform various tasks and run testing.
-These values are not required to be used.

-## Log_Machine_State_t

-As of now, this type returns 4 values set at 4 through 7.
-The device, or machine, can be set automatically, or manually using various states.

-The machine can go through the following states:

-**NEUTRAL**

-**STANDBY**

-**BYPASS**

-**ARMED**

-**NEUTRAL**

-The NEUTRAL state is similar to the STANDBY state, but the difference is the lack of work being done during the state.
-This option is enabled by default when nothing is happing with the UAV.

-**STANDBY**

-The STANDBY state, similar to the NEUTRAL state, is responsible for maintaining general functions while the UAV is active
-This option is enabled when the drone is perfomring simple things such as updating, or testing mechanical components

-**BYPASS**

-During the BYPASS state, mechanical functionality of the drone is set, so various physical actions can take place such as testing and maintenance.
-BYPASS enables the motors, sensors, and provides an interface via IP connection.

-**ARMED**

-The ARMED state is a completely autonomous state the drone is in.
-No control is entered by the user, hence why the state is referred to as ARMED.
-During the ARMED state, it is recommended to stay away from the drone as it is operating without an operator.

-## mars_exception_t

-For various log types, this enum type will return two types

-**ROUTINE_SOFT_FAIL**

-Returns -1 upon certain circumstances

-**ROUTINE_HARD_FAIL**

-Returns -2 upon certain circumstances
+This document provides an overview of the Logging Subsystem, outlining its significance and describing key components.
+The Logging Subsystem is a vital element within the core of the system, serving as the primary means for various components to communicate by sending generic messages, status updates, error reports, and function results.

+## logger.hpp

+The `logger.hpp` file contains a class submodule that is accessible to core components.

+### Functions in logger.hpp

+#### `std::string EVENT_LOG_SDD(void)`

+This function, `EVENT_LOG_SDD`, is designed to be periodically executed during a session by an event handler.
+It is responsible for logging sensor dump data.

+#### `std::string EVENT_LOG_SSL(void)`

+The `EVENT_LOG_SSL` function is also intended to be periodically executed by the event handler.
+Its purpose is to log system state information.

+#### `std::string EVENT_LOG_SEL(std::string id, mars_exception_t _param1, std::string info)`

+The `EVENT_LOG_SEL` function serves a different purpose.
+It is not run by the event handler but is called only when submodules encounter errors.
+This function logs detailed error information, including an identifier (`id`), exception type (`mars_exception_t`), and additional information (`info`).

+## logtypes.h

+The `logtypes.h` file contains various types and values used throughout the logger.
+It can be included directly or through the `logger.hpp` file.

+### mars_exception_t

+The `mars_exception_t` struct with a nested `Type` enum and is used to represent exceptions in various log types.
+It returns two distinct values:

+- **ROUTINE_SOFT_FAIL**: Indicates a soft failure under specific conditions.
+- **ROUTINE_HARD_FAIL**: Represents a hard failure under specific conditions.

+These values help categorize exceptions for logging purposes.

+This documentation provides a clear understanding of the Logging Subsystem's structure, functions, and the types it uses for logging and exception handling.